Will 'Hard' End Points Ever Go Away?

 Hardphones, Including GB, can be Integrated Easily with a LAN and do not Require Additional Cabling – Most hardphones include NIC cards (10/100 or GB) connecting the PC to the phone, then the phone and PC together on one cable to the wall.
 VLANs segment the voice and data traffic for QoS and voice prioritization purposes

-An End Point is no Longer Just an End Point – it is an integrated device that extends to anyone’s PC and enterprise servers as a means of communication among users in the enterprise
+An End Point is no Longer Just an End Point – And end point is now an integrated device that extends to anyone’s PC and enterprise servers as a means of communication among users in the enterprise

-People Still use the Phone, Period - Yes e-mail has surpassed calling as the main way to communicate in today’s world, and now workflow communications is going mainstream, however, there is nothing more personal and relationship-building than a live call between two or more individuals
+People Still use the Phone, Period - Yes e-mail has surpassed calling as the main way to communicate in today’s world, and now workflow communications is going mainstream, however, there is nothing more personal and relationship-building than a live call between two or more individuals.
+How many times a day does one use their cell phone, For example.

 Don’t get me wrong, there is a time and place for softphones only, including road warriors working on the road regularly or those occasionally working from home.
 This becomes a valuable tool working on the phone from anywhere and very portable.
 Softphones can also be a valuable addition to the hardphone for users who are semi or very mobile.